YehudaShapira/xv6-explained/Explanations.md

 1. Saves state of old process to memory
 2. Loads state of new process from memory

 Context switch can be preemptive (i.e. the kernel decides "next guy's turn!", using the scheduler (there'll be a whole lot of talk about this scheduler guy later on)) or non-preemptive (i.e. the hardware itself decides).
-In non-preemptive, it is asked of programmer to make calls to the kernel once in a while, in order to let the kernel choose to let the next guy run.
+In non-preemptive, it is asked of the programmers to make calls to the kernel once in a while, in order to let the kernel choose to let the next guy run.

 Xv6 is preemptive.